 As jazz music spread in the 1920s, so did a slight division in styles of tap dancing.
 The rhythmic complexity of jazz created a style of tap that could be considered a form of music in its own right—called “rhythmic tap.”

-During the second World War, the public was hungry for light-hearted, feel-good movies, so Hollywood started producing musicals in droves.
+During the Second World War, the public was hungry for light-hearted, feel-good movies, so Hollywood started producing musicals in droves.
 A screen performance (rather than live) called for more lavish sets and acrobatic dancing, so this style of tap dancing became more popular, called “broadway tap.”
-With the exception of Bojangles, most actors were white—and thus, the rise in performers like Gene Kelly:
+With the exception of Bojangles, most actors were white—and thus, the rise in performers like Gene Kelly, Ginger Rogers, and Fred Astaire.

 Tap dancing today